Korra: Voice

-Korra's voice is provided by Janet Varney.
-Varney stated that she loved the character, describing her as being "complicated" while reasoning that this was due to her age and responsibilities and summarized her experience voicing Korra as having been "such a privilege to be a part of".
+Janet Varney was the original voice actress for Korra during the show's run.
+Varney stated that she loved the character, describing her as being "complicated" while reasoning that this was due to her age and responsibilities, and summarized her experience voicing Korra as having been "such a privilege to be a part of".
 Varney understood the criticism of her character and felt it was one of the compelling aspects of the series, as Korra was someone that "you're not always looking up to" and mentioned Superman while saying that a character is more interesting to her when they are flawed.
 Responding to being questioned about negative reception for the series in general, Varney admitted to preferring to live in a world of "unicorns and rainbows" and only pay attention to the positive feedback she received since she believed she would not "do a better job on the show if my feelings are crushed by someone who's just angry at me for no reason."
-Friends with Grey DeLisle, who voiced Azula in the original series Avatar: The Last Airbender, Varney remembered her advice about the fandom where DeLisle told her to be ready for her "life to change."
+Friends with Grey DeLisle, who voiced Azula in the original series, Varney remembered her advice about the fandom where DeLisle told her to be ready for her "life to change."

+During a panel at MCM London Comic Con with Zuko's voice actor, Dante Basco in 2022, amidst racial tensions in the United States, Varney, who is caucasian, confirmed that she will no longer be reprising Korra in the future after a decade of voicing the character in the years since the show's conclusion and expressed hope that a woman of color would assume the role.
+Basco then supported Varney's decision to step down from voicing her.
+The actress's final time voicing Korra was in the racing title, Nickelodeon Kart Racers 3: Slime Speedway that fall.
+She would be subsequently voiced by Jacqueline Grace Lopez in Nickelodeon All-Star Brawl 2 the following year.